 In this wrap-up segment, Space Warps co-founder Aprajita Verma and Zooniverse co-lead Laura Trouille share their favorite finds, and suggest a few other projects for armchair astronomers to dig into next.

 Aprajita Verma is co-founder of Spacewarps, and a senior researcher in astrophysics at the University of Oxford in Oxford, England.

-Laura Trouille is Director of Citizen Science and Co-I for Zooniverse.
+Laura Trouille is Director of Citizen Science and Co-Investigator for Zooniverse.
 She’s based at the Adler Planetarium in Chicago, Illinois.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow, and as I said, last week, we challenged you to help us spot galaxies magnified by other galaxies, a phenomenon known as gravitational lensing.
 And the project was a collaboration with the citizen science platform Zooniverse, you know and then we called it Space Warps.

 And you really stepped up to the plate and met the challenge.
 Because just an hour after the announcement, you citizens, astronomers already studied 30,000 galactic snapshots to determine whether a gravitational lens was hiding in there in those sparkling blue, red, and orange galactic shapes.
 It’s truly been a global science project because we had people helping across the US.
 We also had people in China, in Europe, Australia, and Russia.
 Like super user Dolorous Edd, or Ivan [INAUDIBLE], or [INAUDIBLE], whom we caught up with yesterday on Skype.